Introduction to the Australasian Contact Tracing Guidelines

-When patients are diagnosed with a treatable sexually transmitted infection it is vital that testing and treatment of their sexual partners is properly considered, discussed and supported.
-Research shows that a substantial proportion of the partners of such patients will be infected but unaware of this, warranting efforts to ensure partner notification is facilitated and completed successfully.
-Treatment of infected partners will help them avert complications and reduce the duration of infectiousness, potentially curbing further sexual transmission.
+When patients are diagnosed with a treatable sexually transmissible infection it is vital that testing and treatment of their sexual partners is properly considered, discussed and supported by the diagnosing clinician.
+Research shows that a substantial proportion of these patient’s partners will be infected but unaware of this, warranting efforts to ensure partner notification is facilitated and completed successfully[1,2].
+Treatment of infected partners will help them avoid complications and reduce the duration of infectiousness, potentially curbing further unintended sexual transmission.
 This is particularly important where HIV is concerned.
-Identification of new cases of HIV through partner notification means those individuals can commence antiretroviral therapy earlier, improving their prognosis and limiting further transmission of HIV.
+Identification of new cases of HIV through partner notification means these individuals can commence antiretroviral therapy earlier, improving their prognosis and limiting further transmission of HIV.